Within the Infrastructure Portfolio CME is focused on the following strategies to deliver the industry's vision:

 - Ensure efficient frameworks are in place to encourage further investment in the resources sector.

 - Government processes are streamlined, transparent and simplified, reducing regulatory burden.

 - There should be transparency in energy policy development and implementation, energy market competition should be encouraged, security of supply and diversity of energy sources, and investment in infrastructure and technology.
 The water regulatory framework should support the strategic priorities of the resources sector, including by recognising the significant investment resources companies make in water resource development and management.

 Projects and Issues

 Following is a list of key projects and issues being managed by the Infrastructure Committee:

-- Advocacy for a State vision for growth based on CME's State Growth Outlook.
+- Advocacy for a state vision and infrastructure plan for growth based on CME's State Growth Outlook.
 This study identifies gaps in the three defined growth enablers – water, people and energy as well as infrastructure and provides a valued input into industry and government planning for the future.

-- Advocacy on State energy matters which provides a framework for meeting the future needs of the state including the Gas Services Information Project.
+- Advocacy on state energy matters which provides a framework for meeting the future needs of the state.

 - Identifying an industry position and case studies of renewable energy projects being utilised by the resources sector.

 - Advocacy in support of the resources sector’s strategic water priorities including access to water resources, optionality in the management of mine dewater, and recognition of the significant investment the resources sector makes in water resource development and management.